-2.4.1 Regular or Temporary.
+2.4.1 Regular, Probationary, Temporary, or Contract.

 - 2.4.1.1 Regular Employees.
-Employees who have been hired to work for the Borough on either a full-time or part-time basis, for whom no specific term of employment has been established, and who have successfully completed any applicable probationary period. - 2.4.1.2 Temporary Employees.
+Employees who have been hired to work for the Borough on either a full-time or part-time basis, for whom no specific term of employment has been established, and who have successfully completed any applicable probationary period. - 2.4.1.2 Probationary Employees.
+Employees who have been hired for Regular employment but who have completed less than six months continuous service (or a longer period when required by State or Federal certification standards).
+All employees hired to fill a Regular position are considered Probationary employees for the first six months (or longer when required for State of Federal certification) and may be dismissed at any time during this period in the sole discretion of the employer. - 2.4.1.3 Temporary Employees.
 Employees who are hired as interim replacements, to temporarily work on a predetermined work schedule that does not extend beyond six (6) calendar months.
 If a temporary employee is hired into a regular or part-time classification, they are entitled to pro-rata sick leave and vacation leave accruals retroactive to their date of hire.
 While temporary employees receive all legally mandated benefits (such as workers' compensation insurance and Social Security), they are ineligible for the entire Aleutians East Borough's other benefit programs.